savetheclocktower/daubjs/README.md

 ### Moderately complex: import pieces as part of your bundling strategy

-If you bundle your JavaScript with a tool like [Rollup](https://rollupjs.org/), you can import only the pieces you need; consult `examples/simple.js` for a typical usage.
+If you bundle your JavaScript with a tool like [Rollup][], you can import only the pieces you need; consult `examples/simple.js` for a typical usage.

 This allows you to import only the parts you want, though you can replicate the all-in-one bundle by importing `daubjs/all`.